Hale Kaheka

 Two of 20 current listings have storage checked in building amenities and one listing's unit_features includes storage; one remark explicitly lists 'bike storage' among amenities.
 Mentions are sparse and may reflect partial or inconsistent checkbox usage by agents rather than a widely advertised building feature, so the building likely offers some storage but evidence is limited.

-I searched for surfboard-related storage terms such as surfboard storage, board storage, and surf storage.
-The remarks mention bike storage in one case, but nothing about surfboard storage.
+I searched for surfboard-specific storage terms such as surfboard storage, board storage, surf storage, or bike-and-surfboard storage.
+The remarks mention bike storage in one listing, but nothing about surfboard storage facilities.

 No analysis available